Setup

 make

-This will compile the source code and create an executable from the latest code.
+This compiles the source and produces a gokapi executable from the latest code.

 Docker